A LOT of people ask me:

 Literally, it is one of the first things asked when I start to work on diabetes management with someone.
 “What should I eat?
 Should I do low carb or Paleo or Mediterranean, etc.?
 How much should or do I need to eat?
 What will make me feel good and have the control I want”?

-Especially in the past 5-10 years there have been more questions about the Low Carb style of eating (despite the low carb idea having been around for a long time already) and a lot of questions about glycemic index.
+Especially in the past 5-10 years, there have been more questions about the Low Carb style of eating (despite the low-carb idea has been around for a long time already) and a lot of questions about glycemic index.

 Honestly, there is a lot that goes into answering all these questions.
 One very important thing to consider for any change to habit is that the decision ultimately has to come from a personal level.

 - Where are you in diabetes management?
 Where are things falling short of your goals?

 - Why do you want to make a change to your current plan?

 - Can you stick with this way of eating long-term?
 Not 1 year, but many years, essentially lifelong.

 - Are you willing to put the effort in to make this advantageous for your health long term?

 When I look at all the diets out there today it makes my head spin, honestly.
 As a professional as well as someone living with diabetes, I read a lot.
 What I find makes me feel like there is no end to the clicking and research digging when it comes to talking about what to eat.
 Every study or new bit of info seems to have the right thing that will work the best.
 Eat only grapefruit for 10 days, have cabbage soup, eat only grass-raised beef with lettuce…on and on the recommendations and restrictions go.
 No wonder we are all confused about what will work for overall health, not to mention management of a chronic condition like diabetes.